 ‘Routines’ are the app’s automations, which are easily put together through intelligent recommendations the app provides for ‘starters’ and ‘actions’.

 For those curious if Nest Cam can function as a Google Assistant, it cannot.
 Saying ‘Hey, Google!’ to the camera won’t do anything.
-Users will need an Android smartphone, smart speaker, or Google Assistant-enabled screen device to do this.
+Users will need an Android device, smart speaker, or Google Assistant-enabled screen device to do this.

 Sure, it’s a security camera (and one that’s probably going to be outside where the user rarely comes into contact with it), but given that it has a great speaker and microphone, it’s a little surprising that the app doesn’t provide the option to enable this.
-It might have been useful for those using the device indoors to monitor children, for instance.

 Camera